Azerothian/react-express/README.md

 react-express
 =============

-Express Middleware to render react components
+Express Middleware to render the html and javascript for react components

 Use at your own risk, is pretty alpha atm a bit of optimising needs to happen

+- GET Request params passed as properties to the react control
+- Uses browserify to autogenerate the client side version of the page
+- Able to use any langauge that is supported by nodejs require and browserify tranforms via package.json/options config

 ## Todo App
 https://github.com/Azerothian/react-todo-express